sunfounder/pico-2w-kit/docs/source/pyproject/py_button.rst

 **Using Internal Pull-Up/Pull-Down Resistors**

-The Raspberry Pi Pico 2w allows you to enable internal pull-up or pull-down resistors, eliminating the need for external resistors.
+The Raspberry Pi Pico 2 W allows you to enable internal pull-up or pull-down resistors, eliminating the need for external resistors.

 Using internal resistors simplifies wiring and saves space by eliminating the need for additional external resistors on the breadboard.